osam-cologne/lv2-workshop/simplesaw-plugin.rst

    and remove the lines initializing  the ``inpL``, ``inpR`` and ``vol`` variables.

+   Optionally, remove the ``input`` name from the method parameters, since the plug-in doesn't use the audio inputs.

 10. Change the body of the ``setParametervalue`` method of the ``PluginSimpleSaw`` class to the following::